 In 2004, I joined an online writers’ group.
 That was my first contact with others writing with the goal of publication, and through their critiques, I quickly found out how much I had to learn.
 With their guidance and encouragement, I learned the craft of writing and editing.
 In 2008, I became an editor for a small publisher and received my first contract for a short story.
 Much of the credit for both of those accomplishments goes to the online writers’ group that taught me so much.

 In addition to writing and reading, I’m addicted to yarn crafts, knitting and crocheting in particular.
 I love to be outdoors when the weather allows, and you can usually find me sitting on my porch with a book or notebook in hand during warm weather.
 When I’m not writing or reading, I enjoy brushing up on my dog training skills with my canine family members.

-I currently live in Indiana with my family and a small zoo of pets: three dogs, a cat, a goldfish, a ribbon snake, and three African water frogs.
+I currently live in Indiana with my family and a small zoo of pets: three dogs, a cat, a ribbon snake, and three African water frogs.

 When I was in my late twenties, I was diagnosed with an autism spectrum disorder.
 It explained so much of my life and confirmed what I had suspected since the high school speech class where I first learned about autism.